david-domz/mockallan/README.md

 We welcome contributions to improve this project.
 Whether you want to report a bug, suggest an enhancement, or submit a pull request, your help is highly valuable.

-If you encounter a bug, experience unexpected behavior, or have ideas for improving this project, please open an issue on our [issue tracker](https://github.com/david-domz/mockallan/issues).
+If you encounter a bug, experience unexpected behavior, or have ideas for improving this project, please [open an issue](https://github.com/david-domz/mockallan/issues).

 If you're interested in contributing to the codebase, follow these steps: